Maythunguyen/may-day/README.md

 - Cloud database integration for improved data storage and retrieval.
 - Add more feature for Writing Journal by voice or audio.
 - Save the convo with AI
-- Bulk feature that give alert for a pattern that happens many times
+- Bulk feature that give alert for a pattern that happens many times on an event or a person by AGENTIC model